 Sponsored by the Boston Athenæum Diversity, Equity, Access, and Inclusion Working Group

 Interested in social justice issues?
 So are we!
 The Boston Athenæum’s Diversity, Equity, Access, and Inclusion (DEAI) Working Group invites you to join our Social Justice Initiative.
-We’ll meet twice a month to discuss a variety of materials and resources aimed at deepening our understanding of social justice and increasing our cultural competencies.
-Two copies of each book are available at the Reference desk for in house use.
-Join us every Second Monday at 5:00 p.m. or every Third Wednesday at noon.
+We’ll meet once a month to discuss a variety of materials and resources aimed at deepening our understanding of social justice and increasing our cultural competencies.
+Two copies of each book are available for in-library use.
+Join us every Third Wednesday at noon.
 Contact email@example.com to join!

 Note that during the Covid-19 outbreak our meetings are held through a virtual platform.